merreltc/SevenWonders/README.md

 # How to Run in Eclipse:
 ## Importing and running the project:
 1. Import the "7_Wonders" into Eclipse as a Gradle Project
-2. Configure Build Path (see "Configuring the Build Path")
+2. Configure Build Path (See ["Configuring the Build Path"](https://ada.csse.rose-hulman.edu/moormaet/Silver_Falcons_Seven_Wonders/tree/master#configuring-the-build-path))
 3. In the package explorer, double-click src/main/java
 4. Double-click "main"
 5. Right-click "Main" and selecte "Run As->Java Application"